Witness: 3 officers at Floyd killing didn't follow training

 Officers had responded to a 911 call about Floyd, 46, trying to use a counterfeit $20 bill at a corner store.
 Bystander cellphone video of the killing triggered worldwide protests and a reexamination of racism and policing.

-Officers also must tell paramedics or others who take custody of the person that a neck restraint was used, she said.
-And they must call for medical assistance and render aid while emergency medical responders are on the way “to make sure that we do everything we can to save a person’s life.”

-Blackwell testified that Thao took repeated refresher courses on these policies, including as recently as 2018 and 2019, and that Lane and Kueng had repeated lessons on the same issues while attending the academy in 2019.
+She also said it is department policy that officers stop using force if a person becomes unconscious — she acknowledged that at some point Lane stopped holding Floyd’s legs — and that they have a duty to intervene to stop another officer.
+She said Thao took repeated refresher courses on these policies, including as recently as 2018 and 2019, and that Lane and Kueng had repeated lessons on the same issues while attending the academy in 2019.

-Whether the officers deprived Floyd of medical aid is a key element of the case, and prosecutors have sought to show jurors that responding paramedics were not given important information, and that Floyd should have been given medical attention immediately.

-On Thursday, Blackwell testified that it is critical to move someone who is being restrained from a prone position onto their side, otherwise “the concern is that they would die in custody.”
-Body camera video shows that Lane twice asked if they should roll Floyd onto his side but was rebuffed.
+Blackwell said she saw nothing that would have prevented Thao and Kueng from stopping Chauvin.
+And although police body camera video shows that Lane was rebuffed when he twice asked if they should roll Floyd onto his side — something Blackwell testified is critical — he still had a duty to intervene.

+On cross-examination, Kueng’s attorney, Thomas Plunkett, said the department policy actually states that an officer is required to stop or attempt to stop another employee from using inappropriate force, pointing out that Blackwell left “attempt to stop” out of her prior testimony.
+He also said that when officers are trained in use-of-force scenarios, intervention is not among them.

 Kueng, who is Black, Lane, who is white, and Thao, who is Hmong American, are charged with willfully depriving Floyd of his constitutional rights while acting under color of law or government authority.
 One count against all three officers alleges that they saw that Floyd needed medical care and failed to help.
 A count against Thao and Kueng contends that they didn’t intervene to stop Chauvin.
 Both counts allege that the officers’ actions resulted in Floyd’s death.